 The diagram summarises Sandringham’s strategy for Blended Learning:

-- BYOD: Students in years 7-11 must bring a suitable device to school each day
+- BYOD: Students in years 7-11 must bring a suitable device to school each day.
+Students in sixth form may be required to bring a laptop or Chromebook to lessons depending on their subject choices.

 - GSuite for Education: our main tool for communication, collaboration, submission of work and receiving feedback